ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The Lead Attester's Attesting Environment may or may not include its own Verifier.
-One situation is that the Attesting Environment has no internal Verifier.
+One situation is that the Attesting Environment has no local Verifier.
 In this situation, the Lead Attesting Environment simply combines the various Evidences into the final Evidence that is sent off to the remote Verifier, which evaluates the trustworthiness of the Composite Device, including the Lead Attester's and other Attesters', trustworthiness.

-The other situation is that the Lead Attesting Environment has an internal Verifier.
+The other situation is that the Lead Attesting Environment has an local Verifier.
 After collecting the Evidence of other Attesters, this Attesting Environment verifies them using Endorsements and Appraisal Policies (obtained the same way as any other Verifier), for evaluating these Attesters' trustworthiness.
 Then the Lead Attesting Environment combines the Attestation Results into the final Evidence of the whole Composite Attester which is sent off to the remote Verifier, which might treat the claims obtained from the local Attestation Results as if they were Evidence.
-In this situation, the internal Verifier may need to be trusted by the Endorser and Verifier Owner before getting the Endorsements and Appraisal Policies.
+In this situation, the local Verifier may need to be trusted by the Endorser and Verifier Owner before getting the Endorsements and Appraisal Policies.
 One explicit way to establish such trust may be the Lead Attester first generates Evidence about its trustworthiness and sends this